gbmhunter/MFixedPoint/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v5.4.2.0 2013/07/24 Tidied up Port.hpp/cpp macros.
-v5.4.1.0 2013/07/24 Merged type conversion and cast unit tests.
+v5.4.3.0 2013/07/24 Fixed incorrect cast to 32-bit in 64-bit division.
+Changed all instances of template parameter p to uint8_t.
+Added a bit of info about Q to the README. v5.4.2.0 2013/07/24 Tidied up Port.hpp/cpp macros. v5.4.1.0 2013/07/24 Merged type conversion and cast unit tests.
 Got rid of 'Deprecated Conversion To String Constant' compiler warnings.
 Added arithmetic unit tests for variables with different Q (applicable to the slow libraries only). v5.4.0.0 2013/07/24 Added compound arithmetic unit tests for Fp64f library.
 Added conversions from float/double to Fp64f.
 Fixed negative int unit tests from failing by changing expected value (it rounds down to the nearest int).
 Added more tests to benchmark program.
 Added notes to README about benchmarking program.